rstyczynski/umc/README.md

 Universal Collector is written in Bash with some scripts in Python.
 The package consist of:
 1. umc.h - set of routines to handle all required interaction with generic data sources,
 2. set of utilities to handle yaml, text, etc.,
-3. umc.cfg - configuration file,
+3. umc.conf - configuration file,
 4. set of sensor wrappers to handle regular utilities,
 5. set of sensor meta-information to describe regular utilities.